 - Go to Settings;

-- Find Date & time settings either on System or Additional settings, depends on your phone;
+- Find Date & time settings either on System or Additional settings, depending on your phone;

 - Find options such as Automatic date & time or Use network-provided time and toggle them On;

-- Set up the time zone to match yours or use Automatic time zone;
+- Set up the time zone to match yours or use the Automatic time zone;

 - Restart your device.